Recommended pre-course reading

 Required reading – classic core texts

-Three key books that were critical agenda setters of their day and along with a recent review book set out the historical context to the environmental and sustainability challenges we are faced with now.
+A number of key books that were critical agenda setters of their day and along with a recent review book set out the historical context to the environmental and sustainability challenges we are faced with now.
 The Core Course will enable you to update and critique these seminal works to provide you with a thorough understanding of the causes of environmental problems and the scope for potential solutions.

-You are expected to have read these four essential texts (there are copies in the library) by the end of the Core Course because they will provide you with a solid foundation for understanding of the key issues and especially provide context and background for integrating material and thinking in an interdisciplinary way:-
+You are expected to have read these essential texts (there are copies in the library) by the end of the Core Course because they will provide you with a solid foundation for understanding of the key issues and especially provide context and background for integrating material and thinking in an interdisciplinary way:-

 - Rachel Carson (1962), ‘Silent Spring’, Houghton, Mifflin, USA

 - Donella H. Meadows, Dennis L. Meadows, Jorgen Randers and William W. Behrens III, (1972), ‘Limits to Growth’, New York: New American Library (report to the Club of Rome) (the original rather than the 2002 update) available online

 - E. F. Schumacher (1973/1993).
 Small is Beautiful.